Embracing Singlehood, Single Life Blog

 1. Hygiene and self-care routines

-Self care comes in many different shapes and forms, all of which are important to incorporate into your life.
+Taking care of yourself should not only be a positive habit to enhance your single life, but also a fundamental part of your life.
+Self-care comes in many different shapes and forms, all of which are important to incorporate into your life.
 Not just once in a while, or when you remember.
-It needs to become a regular routine in your life.
+It needs to become a routine in your life.
 A habit that you implement every single day in some form.
-This is a habit that will make you feel so good about yourself, and will help you be happier and boost your self esteem.
-It will also increase your overall well being and love of yourself, your life and your singleness.
+This is a habit that will make you feel so good about yourself, and will help you be happier and boost your self-esteem.
+It will also increase your overall well-being and love of yourself, your life and your singleness.

 2. Make your bed